SQuinn314/ODELectures/README.md

 # ODELectures
-Jupyter notebooks related to my Ordinary Differential Equations class.
+Jupyter Notebooks for Math 365: Ordinary Differential Equations at Truman State University.

+The textbook for this course was "Ordinary Differential Equations" by V. W. Noonburg.